-Nowdays, fall is slightly less my friend, as I can’t seem to shake the dread of the impending winter!
+These days, fall is slightly less my friend, as I can’t seem to shake the dread of the impending winter!
 But that just supports my efforts to make autumn fun.

 Even the indoors seems cozier and more fun in the fall, and I always want to cook chili and bake something when the outside temperature drops.

 Why not jump in the car with some snacks and take a drive somewhere new?
-You don’t have to rush, or even have a destination, just enjoy the changing scenery.
+You don’t have to rush, or even have a destination; just enjoy the changing scenery.
 You could play car games and sing with the kids.
 Stop for hot chocolate on the way back.
 Sometimes the simplest times are the best times.

 Visit Fall Festivals

 This time of year you will always find lots of local festivals.
 Have a look online at some of the local festivals to get you started.
 The festivals usually have something for everyone to enjoy, whether it’s music, food, crafts, or a hay ride.
 Check out your community calendar, and note the dates.

 This one is definitely a classic activity that gets associated with autumn, and it was always one of our favorite fall activities when my kids were little.
 You’ll not only have a great day, but you’ll have lots of apples for baking.

 Pumpkin picking can be a really easy and cost-effective day out for the whole family.
 In our area, the pumpkins are ready to be picked around the last week of September.
 Once you’ve all picked your pumpkins, start planning a pumpkin carving competition for Halloween.
 And don’t forget to roast the seeds.